coelhof12/coelhof12/README.md

 ![Banner Image](https://raw.githubusercontent.com/coelhof12/coelhof12/refs/heads/main/Repo_Cover.jpg)

+## Additional Information

+This repository powers the content and layout of my GitHub profile, showcasing highlights of my projects, skills, and contributions to the developer community.

 ## About Me 🧑‍💻

 Hello!
 I'm Francisco Coelho, a passionate Full Stack Developer with experience in Java, JavaScript, HTML, CSS, and SQL.
 I enjoy creating efficient and scalable web applications.
 Based in Aveiro, Portugal.